FallibleVagrant/warning_window/README.md

 Building on Windows requires modifying the build script of adhocrays, since I don't have a machine to test on.

+Lastly, the server is a TUI and so uses [crossterm](https://github.com/crossterm-rs/crossterm), which cargo will download automatically.

 ## Build from Source
 To clone the repository, run:
 ```